Robots-Machines-and-AI-OhMy/HiveMind/README.md

 HiveMind is a distributed computing and resource-sharing platform designed to combine multiple systems into a unified compute environment.

+## AI Disclaimer
+Claude and ChatGPT were used in the development of this software.

 ---

 # Note